kyutai-labs/moshi/README.md

 cargo run --features cuda --bin web-ui-backend -r -- --config web-ui-backend/config.json standalone
 ```

-Once the server is running, you can connect to it either via the web UI or using
+Once the server has printed 'standalone worker listening', you can connect to it
-the command line interface.
+either via the web UI or using the command line interface.

 For the CLI, run.
 ```bash